question of difference

 are labelled according to the charasteristic that makes them different.

-People that have different values or
+People that have different

 behaviours that disrupt the social norm are often referred to as